 These details about each item in the Product Backlog are visible in the Jira Backlog list view by default:

 Jira comes preconfigured with some work types, listed below.
 You can create new categories depending on your team needs.
+You can learn more about them in my post about issue types.

 - User Stories